lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 #. *Reference* column.

-	This column is not used for extracting feature-barcode count matrix.
-To be consistent, you can put the reference for the associated scRNA-seq assay here.
+	Put the reference for the associated scRNA-seq assay here, so that the generated count matrix can convey this information.

 #. *Chemistry* column.